 The same is true with publishing.

 As with anything in the licensing realm, there’s always just a little more to it - especially when high-dollar contracts come into play.
-So check out the link below for a thorough answer to this question.
+This is exactly what we cover in great detail in the Master Music Licensing Course.

 Because of the success I've had licensing my own songs, musicians are always asking me to license their music for them.
 Stopping my own songwriting / composing career to represent the music of other musicians is of zero interest to me, as I'm sure it would be to you.

 That's exactly why I created Master Music Licensing - to teach serious independent musicians how to consistently license their songs, and retain complete control of their music throughout the process (ie: not sign their life and music away to some unscrupulous company in perpetuity and earn no money in the process).

 As they say, 'give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime.'